Yes No Share to Facebook

 Answer: Lynxs Paralegal provides comprehensive legal services tailored for both landlords and tenants, including document preparation for Landlord Tenant Board forms, dispute resolution negotiations, and advocacy at hearings.
 This ensures that maintaining positive landlord-tenant relationships is both effective and professional.

-Lynxs Paralegal helps landlords to understand the various rights and responsibilities owed to the tenant as well as the rights and responsibilities as are owed to the landlord.
-In a legal dispute, Lynxs Paralegal provides services that may include document preparation for the various Landlord Tenant Board documents such as the applicable Notice and Application forms as well as resolution negotiations, representation at Landlord Tenant Board hearings, and more.
+Lynxs Paralegal provides legal services for landlords as the owners of residential rental properties as well as for property managers as agent acting for the actual landlord.
+The services available may include document preparation involving the various Landlord Tenant Board forms, dispute resolution negotiations, representation as advocates at Landlord Tenant Board hearings, among other things.
 In short, Lynxs Paralegal provides knowledgeable help with the paperwork and administration and professional advocacy that may be required to maintain healthy and rewarding landlord and tenant relationships.

 To a tenant, your rental dwelling is 'your home'.
 Of course, 'home' means something unique to everyone and these special feelings are recognized.
 With this said, Lynxs Paralegal also recognizes that impartial empathy is often necessary to remain focused upon the legal issues and to remain an objective advisor and negotiator.
 Lynxs Paralegal helps tenants to resolve disputes by first reviewing the facts and issues and then by working to negotiate a resolution with the landlord.
 If resolution is evasive, Lynxs Paralegal can prepare the required Landlord Tenant Board forms and advocate at Landlord Tenant Board hearings.